Vancouver Street Food Fest used to be a festival with food trucks and an artisan market in Concord Pacific Place at the

 - A visit to the BC Sports Hall of Fame located on the far side of BC Place Stadium.

-Fraser Valley Food Truck Festivals is the organization that hosts the Vancouver Street Food Fest.
-They also run other food truck events throughout the year including ones in Maple Ridge and Fort Langley, and other places in the late spring and early summer.
-For a full list of their various events, see the FV Food Truck Festival website.
+Fraser Valley Food Truck Festivals was the organization that hosted the Vancouver Street Food Fest.
+They also ran other food truck events throughout the year including ones in Maple Ridge and Fort Langley, and other places in the late spring and early summer.
+In 2019 the organization changed its name to the Greater Vancouver Food Truck Festival and it still host events at various locations.

 For a list of other Metro Vancouver food truck-related events, including ones run by other organizations, click Lower Mainland Food Truck Festivals.